The Gen 3 Border Gateway provides two solar panels and can be mounted to either a healthy tree or a stable metal/wooden pole.

 Lead the Ethernet cable through the end cap, sealing ring and housing.

-Connect the Ethernet cable with the Ethernet socket in the connector.
+Connect the Ethernet cable into the Ethernet socket in the connector.

 Reassemble the connector.
 Carefully seat the sealing rings in the housing without damaging the barbs, then screw the end cap on the housing and screw the housing to the connector.

-Connect the supplied Ethernet cable to the PoE and then connect an Ethernet cable from the PoE to a router.
+Connect the supplied Ethernet cable to the PoE and then connect an Ethernet cable (not supplied) from the PoE to an available router.

-Plug in the PoE to a mains power supply.
+Plug in the PoE to a mains power supply using the provided power cable.

 See Also